 The Ringette Alberta Junior Coach Program is available to young players who wish to be involved in coaching a team and starting their leadership experience.
 The purpose of the Junior Coach role is to provide valuable mentoring and exposure to quality coaching for young athletes.
-Once the coach has turned 18, she is expected to complete the full Community Sport or Competition Introduction Stream.
+Once the coach has turned 18, they are expected to complete the full Community Sport or Competition Introduction Stream.

 To qualify to be a junior coach, you must meet the following criteria:

 - Be a minimum of 14 years of age – a coach may join a team mid-season as a Junior Coach once they turn 14.

 - A maximum of 17 years of age by September 1st of the current Ringette season